dpkbhatt863/FoodUp/README.md

 # FoodUp - Food Delivery App

-FoodUp is a mobile application designed to provide a seamless food ordering and delivery experience. **Please note that this app is currently a work in progress and not fully functional.** We are actively developing new features and improving existing ones.
+FoodUp is a mobile application designed to provide a seamless food ordering and delivery experience. **Please note that this app is currently a work in progress and not fully functional.**New features are actively developing and existing ones are improving.

 ## Features